techmapil/aws_automation_ecommerce_Terraform/README.md

-# Automating Infrastructure for an E-commerce Website with Terraform and AWS
+# Infrastructure Automation with Terraform and AWS